KulunuOS/KulunuOS.github.io/_posts/2022-02-28-Assembling.md

 ### Cognition for robotic assembly manipulation

-Robotic Manipulation has advanced drastically in the recent times.
-Availability of higher D0F freedom robots, sensors, computing capabilities and algorithms.
-Cognition means the capability of the robotic setup to sense and analyze the environment and plan and execute acriopns tp o accomplish goals. such primary goals include grasping, inspecting, painting, welding, assembling etc. The task of robotic assembling is process that extends from grasping.
+Cognition can be defined as the capability of the robotic setup to sense and analyze the environment and plan and execute acriopns tp o accomplish goals.Few example for  such primary goals are grasping, inspecting, painting, welding, assembling etc.

-explain the steps: sequence planning, pose , motion planning etc
+The task of robotic assembling is process that extends from grasping.
+Additionally following comnponents are closely relhated to the cognition associated with assembling with a robot

+1. Assembly sequence planning
+2. Assembly pose estimation
+3. planning the motion

 ### State of the Art